Sebobo/Shel.Neos.ColorPicker/README.md

 ## Customization

-The editor allows some customization options via your `Settings.yaml` file:
+The editor allows some global default options via your `Settings.yaml` file:

 ```yaml
 Neos: